 When will I get to register for classes?

-Priority registration begins in early April 2018.
-Therefore, students need to check their student portal in early March 2018 to view their registration priority date and time.
-If you are not assigned a priority registration date, open registration begins April 27, 2018 at 7:00 am.
+Priority registration begins April .
+Therefore, students need to check their student portal in late March 2019 to view their registration priority date and time.
+If you are not assigned a priority registration date, open registration begins Thursday, May 9, 2019 at 7:00 am.

 When do I have to pay for my classes?